boxwise/dropapp/DATABASE.md

 ### Bicycle station/sport gear tables ###

-The bicycle station is not made (yet) to suppport multiple camps
+The bicycle station is not made (yet) to suppport multiple bases

 - borrow_categories (Not user editable, at least one record need to be present)
 - borrow_items (All lendable items, no record necessary)